 In Florida, there are no state taxes related to inheritance and the estates of those who have died.
 Below you’ll find detailed information about how the state handles its residents’ estates both when there’s a will present and not.
 Remember that heirs only receive what’s left of an estate after the decedent’s debts are paid off.
-If after reading this article you’d like to have a financial advisor help you plan or manage your estate with regard to Florida inheritance laws, the SmartAsset financial advisor matching tool will pair you with multiple advisors in your area based on your answers to just a few questions.
+A financial advisor can help you plan or manage your estate with regard to Florida inheritance laws.

 Does Florida Have an Inheritance Tax or Estate Tax?

 There are no inheritance taxes or estate taxes under Florida law.
 This applies to the estates of any decedents who have passed away after December 31, 2004.
 If an individual’s death occurred prior to that time, then an estate tax return would need to be filed.